The effects of Hurricane Irma were felt across the entire state of Florida. I mean, she WAS huge…

 “It’s eye…is wide enough that peak winds could arrive at both sides of the Florida peninsula at the same time…” – Kevin Loria, Business Insider, Sep.
 9, 2017

 Which is fascinating in and of itself, but for a National Estuarine Research Reserve (NERR), it’s even more interesting.
 Why, do you ask?
 Because the state of Florida is home to three(!)
 NERRs: Guana Tolomato Matanzas in St. Augustine, FL (that’s us!); Rookery Bay in Naples, FL; and Apalachicola in Apalachicola, FL.
 As such, we have standardized programs for monitoring water quality and weather conditions-which makes for really neat comparison studies.

 We have already begun our own investigation into the effects Irma had on our estuary, but our fellow NERRds in Apalachicola have some of their own Irma stories to tell…

 The following is a guest post from a few members of our Floridian NERRd family: Rebecca Domangue, PhD and Ethan Bourque.

-Rebecca Domangue is the Research Coordinator at the Apalachicola National Estuarine Research Reserve.
-At ANERR Rebecca oversees the Reserve’s research and monitoring programs, supervises the research staff, interns, and volunteers, and collaborates with visiting researchers on various projects within ANERR’s boundaries.
-She had a PhD in biogeochemistry from The University of Alabama on nitrogen cycling, but since her husband is an LSU fan, she can’t say Roll Tide at home.
+Rebecca Domangue was the Research Coordinator at the Apalachicola National Estuarine Research Reserve.
+At ANERR Rebecca oversaw the Reserve’s research and monitoring programs, supervised the research staff, interns, and volunteers, and collaborated with visiting researchers on various projects within ANERR’s boundaries.
+She has a PhD in biogeochemistry from The University of Alabama on nitrogen cycling, but since her husband is an LSU fan, she can’t say Roll Tide at home.
 In her free time she likes to fish and knit.